Information for Volunteers

 The most successful businesses of today use data and evidence to inform their decision making.
 These organisations can either afford to employ someone with the analytical skills or bring in experts, but unfortunately in the third sector there is a lack of skills and resource to invest in this agenda.

-Statisticians for Society has been introduced to meet this need and support our members in giving their time and skills to charities.
+Statisticians for Society has been introduced to meet this need and support our members in giving their time and skills to charitable organisations.

 Because pro bono work is both a challenging and rewarding experience.
 It is an excellent way of providing vital services to those in need, while gaining experience.
 Volunteering in this way is something of a tradition in other professions such as law, and now, with support from the National Lottery Community Fund we have the formal framework to facilitate this for our members.